dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 If the `Main` method takes an argument (type `seq<string>`) the value of that input argument is the sequence of command-line arguments, with the 0th entry of the sequence being a system-determined name for the executable being run.

-If the `Main` method returns a value, it is expected to be interpreted by the system as an exit code, as specified by the Dafny program and interpreted by the host system;
-most systems interpret `0` as successful operation and non-zero as a failure.

 ### 25.8.2. `extern` declarations {#sec-extern-decls}